Born: Corydon, Indiana, United States of America

 What is your current assignment?

-First-year student at the Graduate Theological Union (GTU) in Berkeley, Calif., and lives in the Missionaries’ Sonnino Mission House.
+Graduate student at the Graduate Theological Union (GTU) in Berkeley, Calif., and lives in the Missionaries’ Sonnino Mission House.

 What did you do before joining the Missionaries?